Your Guide to a Career in Diagnostic Medical Sonography

 Accredited Sonography Programs

-If you want to get hired as a Diagnostic Medical Sonographer, completing your education and obtaining your sonography certification is an absolute must.
+If you want to get hired as a diagnostic medical sonographer, completing your education and obtaining your certification is an absolute must.

-Certification for most sonographers is provided by the American Registry for Diagnostic Medical Songraphy (ARDMS).
+Certification for most sonographers is provided by the American Registry for Diagnostic Medical Sonography (ARDMS).
 Certification testing through ARDMS includes the Sonography Principles and Instrumentation (SPI) exam and a specialty exam.

-Students who graduate from a DMS program that is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) will be eligible to take the certification exams offered by ARDMS.
+Students who complete a CAAHEP-accredited DMS program are eligible to take the certification exams offered by ARDMS.

-If you’re close to New Jersey or the NCY area, check out our diagnostic medical sonography program page.
-Learn how you can get training and certification, and make a difference in people’s lives.
+If you’re close to New Jersey or the NYC area, check out the AIMS Education diagnostic medical sonography program page.
+Discover more about training, certification, and how you can make a difference in people’s lives.